markbates/configatron/README.md

 ### Hash/YAML

-You can configure Configatron from a hash as well (this is really only useful in testing or for data driven configuration, it's not recommended for actual configuration):
+You can configure Configatron from a hash as well (this is particularly useful if you'd like to have configuration files):

 ```ruby
 configatron.configure_from_hash(email: {pop: {address: 'pop.example.com', port: 110}}, smtp: {address: 'smtp.example.com'})